micmejia/bible-dump/NKJV/Leviticus/Lev 1.md

 Then the priests, Aaron's sons, shall lay the parts, the head, and the fat in order on the wood that _is_ on the fire upon the altar;

 ###### 9
 but he shall wash its entrails and its legs with water.
-And the priest shall burn all on the altar as a burnt sacrifice, an offering made by fire, a sweet[^a] aroma to the Lord.
+And the priest shall burn all on the altar as a burnt sacrifice, an offering made by fire, a sweet aroma to the Lord.

 ###### 10
 'If his offering _is_ of the flocks--of the sheep or of the goats--as a burnt sacrifice, he shall bring a male without blemish.